Planning, programming and assessing HSIE K–6 (2024)

 Each stage has one Aboriginal and Torres Strait Islander Priorities content group for geography and one for history.
 Additionally, there are Aboriginal and Torres Strait Islander Priorities content points embedded within the other content groups.

-From Early Stage 1, students learn about the importance of and differences between a welcome to country and an acknowledgement of country.
-In Stage 1, by engaging with Aboriginal dreaming stories and languages, cultural objects, sites, and oral histories, students develop understanding about land, water, and sky country, significant sites across New South Wales, how country is represented and celebrated, and the recognition of Aboriginal peoples as the oldest living continuous cultures in the world.
+From Early Stage 1, students learn about the importance of and differences between a Welcome to Country and an Acknowledgement of Country.
+In Stage 1, by engaging with Aboriginal dreaming stories and languages, cultural objects, sites, and oral histories, students develop understanding about land, water, and sky Country, significant sites across New South Wales, how Country is represented and celebrated, and the recognition of Aboriginal peoples as the oldest living continuous cultures in the world.

-In Stage 2, students build on appropriate terminology when sharing knowledges about country and describe how Aboriginal peoples sustainably use resources.
+In Stage 2, students build on appropriate terminology when sharing knowledges about Country and describe how Aboriginal peoples sustainably use resources.
 They examine archaeological evidence, cultural exchange, and how the arrival of the first fleet affected Gadigal peoples.

-In Stage 3, students learn about Aboriginal peoples' management of environments, examine Aboriginal cultural works, and explain cultural obligations to country.
-Students also explore the importance of Aboriginal languages revival.
-Aboriginal languages play a vital role in connecting people to country, culture, and ancestors.
+Aboriginal languages play a vital role in connecting people to Country, culture, and ancestors.
 By drawing on the memories of elders and historical records, languages are being recovered and revitalised for future generations.

 In Stage 3 history, you'll see an Aboriginal languages outcome and associated content group.